 MusicScape is a very unique site that analyzes your Spotify data and creates a landscape illustration.
-This is likely based on data such as the mood, danceability, and energy levels of the songs that you listening to most, as Spotify provides third-parties access to this kind of data when you connect your account to them.
+This is likely based on data such as the mood, danceability, and energy levels of the songs that you listen to most, as Spotify provides third-party access to this kind of data when you connect your account to them.

 11. Run BPM